One Day In Rome (With Map!) – How To Save Time And Make The Most Of Rome In A Day

 There’s no other way around it, one day in Rome is simply not enough.
 But if you are on a quick stopover and can’t afford to stay longer, what do you do?
 You make the most of your time and enjoy Rome in a day as much as you can.

 How?
-By reading and downloading our practical guide to the best 24 hours in Rome.
+By reading our practical guide to the best 24 hours in Rome.
 Here, you will find the top things on what to do, where to eat and how to save time.

 Just before you start planning your 1-day Rome itinerary, it’s important you keep in mind that you might not be able to enter both the Colosseum and the Vatican Museums.
 At least not if you decide to visit Rome in a day by yourself.

 If you really want to visit both the Colosseum and the Vatican Museums inside, my suggestion is that you either book a skip-the-line ticket for both of them or even better you purchase a guided tour.
 So your tour leader will show you only the most important areas of each site.

 One day in Rome – The unmissable things to do and how to save time